Updated: 4 days ago

 You, as the author, do not have the right to tell a reviewer they are wrong.
 Or that they don't have a right to their opinion about your book.

 You may not like it.
-You may think they are stupid.
-You may think they are the devil incarnate.
 But you have no right to belittle them or tear them down for their review.

 It is human nature for us to read what everyone is writing about our books.
 When it's good, it motivates us.
 When it's bad, we end up on the floor in the fetal position.
 (With an empty bottle of whiskey...if you don't drink, empty carafe of coffee.)